You might be surprised what you can make into a membership site.

-No matter what you're going through, you're probably thinking hard about your future and how to transition from this disaster into something stable.
-We want to tell you something that might make you feel better: many successful entrepreneurs get their start after a crisis, a realization, or a complete overhaul of their lives.
+Well, here’s something that might make you feel better: Many successful entrepreneurs get their start after a crisis, a realization, or a complete life overhaul.

 In 2007-2009, there was a global financial collapse.
 It’s often described as the worst global crash since the Great Depression, and people around the world wondered what would come next.

 And what did come next?
-The way we think, work, and build completely changed.
+The way we think, work, and build our lives completely changed.